Expressive therapies: Ball (2002)

 Ball conducted long-term research on five children who were considered to be severely emotionally disturbed.
 These children participated in 50 art therapy sessions, and the results suggested that the art therapy was successful, and the children showed marked progress in their treatment over the course of the 50 sessions.

 Pifalo (2006)

 In this study, 41 girls or young women who had been sexually abused were given structured group art therapy for eight weeks, and were measured before treatment using the Briere's Trauma Symptom Checklist for Children (TSCC).
-They were given the test again after the treatment, and for 9 out of 10 of the girls, a statistically significant reduction in scores on the test were observed.
+They were given the test again after the treatment, and for 9 out of 10 of the girls, a statistically significant reduction in scores on the test was observed.

 Bar-Sela, Atid, Danos, Gabay & Epelbaum (2007)

 This study worked with 60 adults who had cancer.
 These adults attended weekly individual art therapy, in addition to watercolor painting classes.
 After just four sessions, the experimental group saw marked and significant improvement in depression and fatigue, as measured by the Hospital Anxiety and Depression Scale and a brief fatigue inventory.
 While they showed a decrease in depression, there was no significant difference in the levels of anxiety of the patients.